-3. MD 75 (Hyattstown Bypass): I-270 to Lewisdale Road
+2. MD 75 (Hyattstown Bypass): I-270 to Lewisdale Road

 Relocate Green Valley Road as a 2- to 4-lane road due east to intersect with a new interchange with I-270 in the vicinity of Doctor Perry Road.
-This improvement was part of the US 15/I270 Multimodal Study until the entire project was shelved in favor of the I-270/495 Managed Lane Study (P3) project, which does not contemplate improvements to side streets.
+Request MDOT feasibility and conceptual design, providing the County with the necessary information to submit as part of future prioritization rankings.

-4. MD 180, Jefferson Pike, and Ballenger Creek Pike: I-70 Bridge to Greenfield Drive
+3. MD 180, Jefferson Pike, and Ballenger Creek Pike: I-70 Bridge to Greenfield Drive

 Focus on improving capacity and operations along a 2.7 mile road corridor.
 Several infrastructure projects have been designed and constructed leaving a 0.9 mile unimproved section which was included in the original planning study.
 The County has a desire to see the corridor improvements completed as the area has seen rapid growth consisting of biomedical testing and research, warehouse and logistics, business park uses, and residential homes.
 Anticipated improvements would focus on widening to improve capacity/operations and provide bicycle and pedestrian accommodations.
+Request MDOT feasibility and conceptual design, providing the County with the necessary information to submit as part of future prioritization rankings.